rong-hash/FPGA-Tank-World/doc/README.md

 ## SCC : Slow Clock Counter

-We use SCC to slow down the slock:
+We use SCC to slow down the clock:

 * SCC will reset the variable in the second cycle.